attilaolah/attilaolah.github.io/_posts/2014-05-12-simple-but-powerful-zsh-prompt.markdown

 - linux
 ---

-Over the years, I've been changing my Bash prompt every now and then.
+Over the years, I've been changing my bash prompt every now and then.
 Since I switched to [zsh][2] last year, and started using [oh-my-zsh][3], I've slowly put together the perfect prompt for my needs.